markschelbergen/edukit-micropython/README.md

 Download and install the [STSW-LINK009](https://www.st.com/en/development-tools/stsw-link009.html) ST-LINK USB driver from ST Microsystems.
 This is required for Windows to communicate with the Nucleo board.
 You probably need to restart your computer after installation.

+Open a terminal and run the following commands:

 ```bash
 # 1. Clone or download the repository in terminal:
 git clone -b prac_regelen https://github.com/markschelbergen/edukit-micropython